upserve/aerosol/README.md

 - `ssh`
     - required: `true`
     - default: `nil`
-    - class: SluggerDeploys::Connection
+    - class: Aerosol::Connection
     - description: configuration to ssh into your new instances
 - `migration_ssh`
     - required: `false`
     - default: `nil`
-    - class: SluggerDeploys::Connection
+    - class: Aerosol::Connection
     - description: configuration to ssh into to run a migration
 - `local_ssh`
     - required: `false`
     - default: `nil`
-    - class: SluggerDeploys::Connection
+    - class: Aerosol::Connection
     - description: configuration to ssh into from your local machine (generates ssh command for you)
 - `package`
     - required: `true`
     - default: `nil`
-    - class: SluggerDeploys::Deb
+    - class: Aerosol::Deb
     - description: the deb package associated with this deploy
 - `auto_scaling`
     - required: `true`
     - default: `nil`
-    - class: SluggerDeploys::AutoScaling
+    - class: Aerosol::AutoScaling
     - description: the auto scaling config associated with this deploy